SSDD-2025/Grupo-16/README.md

 The same applies to the page icons.

+>[!NOTE]
+> Please note that images may be displayed at a lower quality than in previous phases due to this hosting service.

 ## 📝 Execution Instructions for the Dockerized Application
 **INSTRUCCIONES DE EJECUCIÓN USANDO LOS DISTINTOS FICHEROS DOCKER COMPOSE.
 INDICAR LOS REQUISITOS NECESARIOS PARA QUE SE PUEDA EJECUTAR, AL IGUAL QUE EL (O LOS) COMANDOS NECESARIOS Y COMO ACCEDER A LA PÁGINA CUANDO ESTÉ LISTA PARA SER USADA.**